canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

 the following properties:

 name
-    (*optional*) Strcture name.
+    (*optional*) Structure name.
 There's an implementation specific constraint on the maximum length.

     XXX: Figure out what the implementation-specific lengths are and document.